getkaiwa/kaiwa/README.md

 # Kaiwa

+**Kaiwa is not maintained anymore.
+See active forks here: https://github.com/digicoop/kaiwa/network**

 Kaiwa is an open source web client for XMPP.
 Kaiwa is a fork of Otalk, a prototype application created by &yet (https://github.com/otalk for more code).